Navigating Singapore’s Workforce Complexity: A Strategic Blueprint for Refined Operations in Real Estate

 1. Proven Success in Retail Optimization

 A leading Asian Chain Retail Brand, previously struggling with complex seasonal scheduling and compliance under an incumbent system, partnered with Gaiaworks.
-By implementing our AI Smart Scheduling module, the client achieved:
+By implementing GaiaWorks AI Smart Scheduling module, the client achieved:

 A 35% Increase in Store Scheduling Efficiency and elimination of overtime compliance risks, directly contributing to enhanced customer service during peak periods in markets like Hong Kong.